Python basics refresher

 Practice basics in-class exercise

-Work in teams on any IDE, create a program with a theme of your choice that uses:
+Work in teams on any IDE.
+Create a program with a theme of your choice that uses all of the elements from both of the following lists:

-• input from a user in a loop
+• Take input from a user in a loop

-• a dictionary to store a list of items and their associated values
+• Add to a dictionary items and their associated values

-• check if items exist in the dictionary and
+• Then check if items exist in the dictionary

 • A function that returns multiple values using a tuple